-(C3.1a) Does your organization use climate-related scenario analysis to inform its strategy?
+(C3.2) Does your organization use climate-related scenario analysis to inform its strategy?
 No, but we anticipate using qualitative and/or quantitative analysis in the next two years

-(C3.1c) Why does your organization not use climate-related scenario analysis to inform its strategy?
+(C3.2b) Why does your organization not use climate-related scenario analysis to inform its strategy?

 The use of climate-related scenario analysis was deemed potentially beneficial in the reporting year.
-The level of formality and where this resides in the organization was evaluated and prompted the plan for several organizational changes in 2020.
+The level of formality and where this resides in the organization was evaluated and prompted the plan for several organizational changes in 2020 with the CDP's new tool a primary consideration for taking the next steps in 2021